 Audry Deal-McEver is a Nashville, TN native who works primarily in clay and photography.
-In addition to earning a degree in Ceramic Studio Arts from Ohio University, Audry's education also includes studies at Die Burg Giebichenstein Hochschule für Kunst und Design (School of Art and Design) in Halle, Germany, and residencies at the Mary Anderson Center, Hot Springs National Park, and the University of Alaska.
+In addition to earning a degree in Ceramic Studio Arts from Ohio University, Audry's education also includes studies at Die Burg Giebichenstein Hochschule für Kunst und Design (School of Art and Design) in Halle, Germany, and residencies at Red Lodge Clay Center, Hot Springs National Park, and the University of Alaska.
 Over the past 6 years she has had work in over 40 solo and group exhibits across the US including venues as diverse as the American Museum of Ceramic Art, the Reece Museum of Fine Art, the Disjecta Contemporary Arts Center, the Nashville International Airport, and various nature centers/botanical conservatories.
-Audry currently teaches at Vanderbilt University's Sarratt Art Studios and is an arts faculty member at Ensworth High School.
+Audry currently teaches at Vanderbilt University's Sarratt Art Studios, The Old School Farm Pottery, and Watkins College of Art, Design, and Film.
 She also teaches workshops, and privately out of her home studio.

 When she’s not teaching or making, Audry enjoys working with her husband on their 1920s home, gardening, and relaxing with her four cats.

-Last fall Audry played a leading role in creating the InFlux exhibit titled 12 x 12, which featured cups/mugs by 12 regional potters at Dozen Bakery (Nashville, TN).
-The show ran October 1st through 9th as part of American Craft Week and received the "Most Innovative Event Concept" award from the American Craft Week Council.
+Last fall Audry helped InFlux Nashville curate Connecting Through Clay at the Julia Martin Gallery.
+The exhibit was part of American Craft Week and received the "Most Innovative Event Concept" award from the American Craft Week Council.

 WORKSHOPS AND CLASSES:

-This summer Audry will be teaching a 6 week-long Introduction to Pottery on the Wheel course at the Ensworth School (Nashville, TN).
-The class meets Monday evenings from 6-9 pm and is open to the entire Nashville community (ages 18+).
+This summer Audry will be teaching an 8 week-long Introduction to Pottery on the Wheel course at the Ensworth School (Nashville, TN).
+The class meets Wednesday evenings from 6-8:30 pm and is open to the entire Nashville community (ages 18+).
 More information and registration can be found on the Ensworth website.

 Join Audry's newsletter!